Tag Archive: Traverse City

 Experience the Best of Northern Michigan at Delamar Traverse City

-As the newest addition to the Delamar family, DELAMAR Traverse City is a full-service, upscale resort with exquisite views of Grand Traverse Bay, waterfront fine dining, and activities for everyone to enjoy.
+As the newest addition to the Delamar family, Delamar Traverse City offers exquisite views of Grand Traverse Bay, a waterfront Restaurant, and activities for everyone to enjoy.
 The resort is just minutes from some of the nation’s most scenic biking and hiking trails.
 The vistas will certainly give you a new point of view on the traditional family retreat!

 Located on the banks of Grand Traverse Bay on Lake Michigan, Traverse City is home to beautiful freshwater beaches, an extensive network of trails for hiking and biking, fishing areas, vineyards, a National Lakeshore park, and numerous forests that draw in nearly half a million visitors every year.
 It is also the home of our newest Delamar location, Delamar Traverse City.